hyena/blood-money/README.md

     improved such that it was hurt less by stragglers or one buggy realm.
   - There's definitely some major CPU usage when the download is running.
-Possibly some dumb deserialization issue.
+Possibly some dumb deserialization issue or sorting.
+  - The prices for each realm are currently just sorted in decreasing value, which used to be convenient but is now getting awkward (e.g. for materials calculation).
+Replace with a BTreeMap or something else that permits quick look-ups and ordering.

 Things that we might get to if this became more serious:
   - Currently does not respect changes in realm lists.